 Take all the salad ingredients in a bowl and add the dressing.

 Toss well and top with toasted walnuts before serving.
 (This recipe serves two to four)

 - This dressing can be stored for three days in refrigerator without turning dark.

 - You can replace mint with cilantro for a different flavor, and it works wonderfully too.

 - Add more veggies such as snap peas, edamame, red onion, and baby spinach to this salad.

 - Enjoy some grilled veggies with this dressing or create a grilled veggie salad.

 - Grill zucchini, red bell pepper and broccoli or cauliflower for the salad.

-- You can also add a cooked grain of your choice to create your own salad bowl.
+- You can also add a cooked grain and protein of your choice to create your own salad bowl.